KevinBian107/RSDB/rdsb/models/README.md

     - `Gmap ID`
     - `Reviewer ID`
     - `Rating`
+2. **Need to study how to model temproal better, sticking with current status for now, working on featuers**

 # Prediction Models (Let's not do Dark Magic 🪄🧙）
 **Predict unknown interaction between business and users.** New business in certain area, we predict the `overall` user metric (i.e. rating) for this new business (scoring function of your business).